arcsidian/XivVoices/README.md

 3. **Expansive Coverage**: Voices dialogues from both named and unnamed NPCs, ensuring a comprehensive vocal experience.
 4. **Chat Voicing**: Implements voice output for player chats in say, party, FC, tell, shout, and yell using local TTS.
 5. **Immersive Experience**: Every aspect of the game's audio is designed to enrich your gameplay, providing a fully voiced experience that rivals major narrative-driven games.
+6. **Dialogue Reports**: Every missing dialogue gets reported to me automatically so I can include it in the next update.
+Users also can report any dialogue that they think should be redone for better quality.

 ### Requirements